felixge/gotraceanalyzer/README.md

 # gotraceanlyzer

-Command gotraceanalyzer turns huge golang tracebacks into a useful summary.
+Command gotraceanalyzer turns golang tracebacks into a useful summaries.

-If you ever starred at a go panic that showed thousands of active goroutines, this tool will allow you to make sense of it all.
+If you ever starred at a go panic that showed thousands of active goroutines, this tool will help you to make more sense of it.

 ## Install